laegsgaardTroels/laegsgaardtroels.github.io/_posts/2021-04-16-hodrick-prescott-filtering.md

 # Online Version

-My take on an online version of this filtering method.
-In this online version one fixes the size of the projection matrix it iterativly on a fifo queue of the signal $y$ taking the midpoint in each iteration of the projected values in each iteration.
+Below is my take on an online version of this filtering method.

+In this online version one fixes the size of the projection matrix and iterativly applies it to a fixed sized fifo queue of the signal $y$ taking the midpoint in each iteration of the projected values.

 ```python